A Journey to Fascinating Mandalay Hill in Myanmar

 This is the city where the Royal Palace can be found, as well as other structures built by the kings.
 However, the best attraction in Mandalay is not made by man.
 Mandalay Hill is the most famous attraction of the city, a necessary stop for any tourist who arrives in this part of Myanmar.

 Mandalay Hill is easily my preferred vantage point for the area around the former capital city.
-From the Irawaddy snaking through the land below to the bright, beautiful sun setting against the faint hills in the distance, it is a perfect way to start exploring of Mandalay.
+From the Irrawaddy snaking through the land below to the bright, beautiful sun setting against the faint hills in the distance, it is a perfect way to start exploring Mandalay.

 The entrance to the stairway is protected by two Chinthes, huge leogryphs that often guard temples or pagodas in Southeast Asia.
 The Chinthe is also on the Kyat, Burma’s official currency.

 One of the more beautiful statues of Buddha that I’ve seen.
-This is the Shweyattaw (Standing Buddha), but is also known as the prophesying Buddha since the statue depicts Gautama Buddha predicting the establishment of Mandalay, his right hand pointing toward Mandalay in the plains below.
+This is the Shweyattaw (Standing Buddha) but is also known as the prophesying Buddha since the statue depicts Gautama Buddha predicting the establishment of Mandalay, his right hand pointing toward Mandalay in the plains.